kevinkieu/gemini-stable/README-ENG.md

 ## Contributing

 All contributions are welcome.
 Please open an issue or create a pull request to contribute.
-You can also ping Huân on Telegram at @huank8895.
+You can also ping me on Telegram at @huank8895.